l7mp/stunner/docs/examples/mediasoup/README.md

 ```

 - Added the parsing of url parameters to configure TURN server and a simple if/else in server/app/lib/RoomClient.js.
 The mediasoup clients will use the configured TURN server to gather the ICE candidates.
 Example: https://mediasoup-demo.example.com/?enableIceServer=yes&iceServerHost=100.100.100.100&iceServerPort=3478&iceServerProto=udp&iceServerUser=user-1&iceServerPass=pass-1

-## Installation

-> [!NOTE]
->
-> Let's start with a disclaimer.
-Securing connection between the user and the server is a must.
-Read more about TLS [here](../TLS.md).

-In the below example, STUNner will be installed into the identically named namespace (`stunner`), while mediasoup and the Ingress gateway will live in the `default` namespace.

-### Ingress and Cert manager installation

-To ingest secured traffic into the cluster, you need to install additional resources.
-Please follow the instructions in [this section](../TLS.md#installation) to install an Ingress and the Cert manager.

 ### STUNner